eegli/tinyparse/docs/reference/handlers.md

 ## Modular Declaration

-In the above example, we use the `CommandHandler` type to declare the default handler.
-This will annotate the function as taking an object literal with all parameters.
-Hence, if you want to invoke it somewhere else - like in a test - you will need to pass values for `args`, `globals`, `options`, and `usage`.
+In the above example, we use the `CommandHandler` utility type to declare the default handler.
+This will annotate the handler as a function taking an object literal with all parameters and returning anything.

+However, your handler might return something that you'd like to assert in a testing scenario, and it might not need all parameters.
+With the `CommandHandler` type, you would need to pass values for `args`, `globals`, `options`, and `usage`.
 This is a bit cumbersome.

-You can declare default and subcommand handlers more modularly by specifiying _exactly_ what they need using the `Handler*` utility types:
+To solve this, you can **declare default and subcommand handlers more modularly** by specifiying _exactly_ what parameters they need using the `Handler*` utility types.
+This will also preserve the return type:

 ```ts
 import { Parser } from '@eegli/tinyparse';